 Is it cheaper to buy or build a pergola?

-When it comes to buying or building a pergola, it is usually cheaper to build yourself of course.
-However, when you take into consideration the time and hassle of building it, versus being able to buy a professionally built pergola, it is worth the extra dollars for something that will last.
-You can also ask us about our kit pricing and current inventory of pergolas for sale.
+When it comes to buying or building a pergola, it is usually cheaper to build it yourself.
+However, when you take into consideration the time and hassle of building it, versus being able to buy a professionally built wood or vinyl pergola, it is worth paying a little extra for something that will withstand the test of time.
+You can also ask us about our wood and vinyl pergola kit pricing and our current inventory of pergolas for sale.

 How much shade does a pergola offer?